-Consultant Dermatologist, Blackrock and Irish Association of Dermatologists
+Consultant Dermatologist, Institute of Dermatologists and Blackrock Clinic

-Thousands of people suffering with psoriasis and acne also experience psychological distress that has a negative impact on their personal and professional lives.
+Thousands of people suffering with acne and psoriasis in Ireland also experience negatively impacting psychological distress on their personal and professional lives.

-Psoriasis is a chronic skin disease that affects about 2-3% of the population.
-It causes skin irritation, itching and joint pain in up to a quarter of patients but more importantly it can cause significant psychological morbidity and relationship difficulties.
+Psoriasis in Ireland is a chronic skin disease that affects about 2-3% of the population.
+It causes skin irritation, itching and joint pain in up to a quarter of patients.
+But more importantly, it can cause significant psychological morbidity and relationship difficulties.

 Sometimes patients spend too long trying to solve the condition themselves before seeking medical help.

-Consultant Dermatologist, Professor Caitriona Ryan from the Blackrock Clinic in Dublin, has published a textbook on psoriasis and reports that psoriasis patients can suffer from depression, anxiety and low self-esteem.
+Consultant Dermatologist, Professor Caitriona Ryan from the Blackrock Clinic in Dublin, has published a textbook on psoriasis.
+She reports that psoriasis patients can suffer from depression, anxiety and low self-esteem.
+Professor Ryan published a textbook on psoriasis.
+She reports that psoriasis patients can suffer from depression, anxiety and low self-esteem.

-“The onset of psoriasis is typically in the second or third decade, a formative period in the life of a patient – a time when patients are getting into relationships and choosing careers.
-Psoriasis can have a detrimental impact on their psychological state, social life and quality of life,” she says.
+“The onset of psoriasis is typically in the second or third decade.
+This can be a formative period in the life of a patient.
+This is a time when patients are getting into relationships and choosing careers.
+Psoriasis in Ireland can have a detrimental impact on their psychological state, social life and quality of life,” she says.
 “They often recall the difficulties they have faced since childhood.
 For example, the embarrassment they felt at the swimming pool or when playing with friends.”

 Severe acne can also cause significant psychological distress in teenagers and young adults.
 Without appropriate treatment, irreversible scarring can occur, which further impacts the patient.

-She adds that psoriasis can affect a person’s confidence and how intimate they want to be with the people they love, especially if the condition also affects their genitals.
+She adds that psoriasis can affect a person’s confidence and how intimate they want to be with people they love.
+Especially if the condition also affects their genitals.
 “It can impact their sexual health and often their sexual frequency.”

 Some people with psoriasis can struggle at work